 Editorials: Comments by organizations or individuals on topics of current interest will be by invitation only.Review articles: Critical presentations of topics of interest to those active in the prevention and treatment of obesity and its associated conditions, will generally be invited but unsolicited reviews will be considered for publication if topical, of high quality and subject to peer review.

 Short Communication: Report results of original fundamental research in any branch in the field of obesity.
-Papers describing new methods or significant developments of recognised methods which provide significant insight into origin of obesity and obesity related-diseases, nervous system, the pathophysiology of a obesity related-disease, or obesity treatment may also be submitted.
+Papers describing new methods or significant developments of recognised methods which provide significant insight into origin of obesity and obesity related-diseases, nervous system, the pathophysiology of an obesity related-disease, or obesity treatment may also be submitted.
 Articles should be written in sufficient detail to allow others to verify the above methods.
-(See instructions below on how to format Short Communications).Case Reports: Limited to the presentation and discussion of cases that help advance our understanding of the pathophysiology or management of obesity and related syndromes.
+Wordcount of up to 1,800 words, excluding Abstract.
+Maximum of 20 references, and three Tables/Figures only.Case Reports: Limited to the presentation and discussion of cases that help advance our understanding of the pathophysiology or management of obesity and related syndromes.
+Wordcount of up to 1,800 words, excluding Abstract.
+Maximum of 20 references, and three Tables/Figures only.

 Research Letters: Should not exceed 800 words, with a maximum of two figures and two tables.
 Limit references to around ten.Letters to the Editor: Responses to previous articles and editorials.